mitranim/prax/docs/scripts/views/overview.md

 ## Overview

 Prax is a framework of time and state for React applications.
-It's heavily inspired by Redux, Clojure, ClojureScript libraries, and has been battle-tested in large apps since 2015.
-Prax's role in your app can be roughly described as:
-Redux with addons + ImmutableJS + RxJS + mini-runtime for deterministic object destructors.
+It's heavily inspired by Clojure and ClojureScript libraries, particularly Reagent, and has been battle-tested in large apps since 2015.
+In terms of popular JS libraries, Prax's role in your app can be roughly described as: Redux with addons + ImmutableJS + RxJS + mini-runtime for deterministic object destructors.

 Another, simplistic, way to describe Prax: it's like React for _everything_, not just for views.